 A GoodFellas rewatch is a nostalgia-inducing practice that I regularly partake in and, if you do the same, you'll likely also have been reminded of how off the charts the styling is.
 Granted, they may commit murder for spilled drinks, but they sure look good while doing it.

 With the narrative beginning in the '50s and weaving through four decades and several sartorial shifts, there are plenty of rewind-worthy talking points when it comes to style.
 A particularly standout one, though, is the wild knit shirt rotations that are on display.
-It's a category that's still on-point today, too, with everyone from Stüssy to Lemaire serving up new iterations this season.

-Our designated Selects section features products that we love and want to share with you.
+Want to keep browsing?
+Head to the Highsnobiety Shop for more products that we love.
 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.